How to resize logical volume management devices that use Azure Disk Encryption

 sudo pvdisplay /dev/mapper/devicemappername

-Screenshot showing the code that checks the size of the current physical volume.
-The results are highlighted.
+Screenshot showing the code that checks the size of the current physical volume with the results highlighted.

 10. Resize the PV: